Chinese alchemical elixir poisoning: Tang dynasty

 At least five Tang dynasty (618–907) emperors were incapacitated and killed by immortality elixirs.
-In the 9th century Tang imperial order of succession, two father-son emperor pairs died from elixirs: first Xianzong (r.
-805–820) and Muzong (r.
-820–824), then Wuzong (r.
-840–846) and Xuanzong (r.
-847–859).
-In historic recurrences, the newly enthroned emperor understandably executed the Daoist alchemists whose elixirs had killed his father, and then subsequently came to believe in other charlatans enough to consume their poisonous elixirs.
+In historic recurrences, the newly enthroned emperor understandably executed the Daoist alchemists whose elixirs had killed his predecessor, and then subsequently came to believe in other charlatans enough to consume their poisonous elixirs.

 Emperor Xianzong (r.
 805–820) indirectly lost his life due to elixir poisoning.
 The Xu Tongzhi (Supplement to the Historical Collections) says, "Deluded by the sayings of the alchemists, [Xianzong] ingested gold elixirs and his behaviour became very abnormal.
 He was easily offended by those officials whom he daily met, and thus the prisons were left with little vacant space."
 In response, an official wrote an 819 memorial to the throne that said:

 Of late years, however, (the capital) has been overrun by a host of pharmacists and alchemists ... recommending one another right and left with ever wilder and more extravagant claims.
 Now if there really were immortals, and scholars possessing the Tao, would they not conceal their names and hide themselves in mountain recesses far from the ken of man? ...
 The medicines of the sages of old were meant to cure bodily illnesses, and were not meant to be taken constantly like food.
 How much less so these metallic and mineral substances which are full of burning poison! ...
 Of old, as the Li Chi says, when the prince took physic, his minister tasted it first, and when a parent was sick, his son did likewise.
 Ministers and sons are in the same position.
 I humbly pray that all those persons who have elixirs made from transformed metals and minerals, and also those who recommend them, may be compelled to consume (their own elixirs) first for the space of one year.
 Such an investigation will distinguish truth from falsehood, and automatically clarify the matter by experiment.